Note: Consultation times will be announced on the course web page.

 required to do the assignments.
 Experience from the last few years

-show that the assignments in this course are considered challenging,
+shows that the assignments in this course are considered

-and they consume a fair amount of time.
-It is important to start
+challenging, and they consume a fair amount of time.
+It is important

-early.
-If you start on them on the weekend before the deadline you'll
+to start early.
+If you start on them on the weekend before the

 In order to encourage students to start early, we are also

-week before the deadline (i.e., you lose the bonus marks if you
+deadline (i.e., you lose the bonus marks if you re-submit less

-re-submit less than a week before the deadline).
-Such bonus marks will
+than a week before the deadline).
+Such bonus marks will allow you to

-allow you to make up for missed marks in the same assignments (i.e.,
+make up for missed marks in the same assignment (i.e., you cannot

-the raw mark per day of being late.
-In other words, earned marks will
+subtracted from the raw mark per day of being late.
+In other words,

-be accepted later than one week after the deadline.
-The late
+assignments will be accepted later than one week after the

 - Assignments will be marked as a group, i.e. groups of one will